AJ84074/FantasyWargaming/mesopotamia.md

 Eannatum was a Sumerian king of Lagash.
 One inscription found on a boulder states that Eannatum was his Sumerian name, while his "Tidnu" (Amorite) name was Lumma.

+Conquest of Sumer

+Eannatum, grandson of Ur-Nanshe, was a king of Lagash who conquered all of Sumer, including Ur, Nippur, Akshak (controlled by Zuzu), Larsa, and Uruk (controlled by Enshakushanna, who is on the King List).
+He also annexed the kingdom of Kish, which regained its independence after his death.
+He made Umma a tributary, where every person had to pay a certain amount of grain into the treasury of the goddess Nina and the god Ingurisa, after personally commanding an army to subjugate the city.

 ## Sumerians
 ## Akkadians
 ## Assyrians